-As companies noodle over whether a SPAC transaction may be right for them, here are some key considerations (10 of them for those creepily counting):
+As companies noodle over whether a SPAC transaction may be right for them, here are some key considerations:

 1. Picking the right SPAC sponsors

 Although the structures haven’t changed much in many years, all SPACs are not the same, and it is critical to find the right SPAC for your company.
-In traditional mergers you seek out business synergies, here you are looking for philosophical alignment of long-term business goals.
-Ideally, find SPAC sponsors who are backed by investors focused on your space and will understand your story.
+In traditional mergers, you seek out business synergies.
+Here, you are looking for philosophical alignment of long-term business goals.
+Ideally, you should find SPAC sponsors who are backed by investors focused on your space, will understand your story and are focused on the long-term investment.
 One of the key goals of the SPAC transaction is to ensure the business is appropriately capitalized following the completion of the combination, either through PIPE investment funds closing simultaneously with the merger, your own cash reserves and/or the funds held by the SPAC in trust.
-Investors in the SPAC will have the right to redeem their investment at closing (recent statistics indicate a large percentage of redemptions in most SPAC transactions) and if they believe in the long-term prospects of the business it will help ensure alignment of interest to limit the scope of those redemptions.
+Investors in the SPAC will have the right to redeem their investment at closing (statistics indicate that a majority of recent SPAC deals had redemption rates higher than 50%, and about a quarter had redemption rates above 80%), and if they believe in the long-term prospects of the business, it will help ensure alignment of interest to limit the scope of those redemptions.

 2. The PIPE

-The concurrent PIPE has become one of the most important parts of the overall SPAC transaction.
-The availability of the SPAC’s funds held in trust is uncertain, due to the redemption rights discussed above, so companies often look to protect against undercapitalization at closing by working with the SPAC sponsors (and an investment bank) to raise funds through a PIPE financing signed with the merger agreement and closing at the same time.
-Companies should think of the PIPE in many of the same ways as a primary offering in the traditional IPO, looking for long-term investors that understand the overall vision.
+Due to the redemption rights discussed above, the availability of the SPAC’s funds held in trust is uncertain, so companies often look to protect against undercapitalization at closing by working with the SPAC sponsors (and an investment bank) to raise funds through a PIPE financing signed with the merger agreement and closing at the same time.
+The concurrent PIPE, once one of the most important parts of the overall SPAC transaction, has become increasingly difficult to obtain in recent choppier markets, and many recent de-SPACs have included creative features to coax PIPE investors or avoided the need for PIPE financing altogether.
+Companies who are able to obtain PIPE financing should think of the PIPE in many of the same ways as a primary offering in the traditional IPO, looking for long-term investors that understand the overall vision.
 Because these funds back-stop the redemptions and ensure the ongoing business has the capital to implement its near-term business strategy as a public company, it is critical that target companies and sponsors analyze closely the expected redemptions to make sure they raise enough money in the PIPE to offset them.

 3. Projections will be public

-In an IPO, management creates a business model of future financial projections to give to the syndicate analysts to assist them in building their own models to be used in their research reports with the Street.
+In an IPO, management creates a business model of future financial projections to assist syndicate analysts in building their own models to be used in their research reports with the Street.
 In a SPAC, the target company will in most cases provide its projections directly to potential investors under confidentiality agreements in connection with the PIPE.
 It may also include these projections in the S-4/proxy statement filed in connection with the shareholder approval, a disclosure not available in the IPO context.
-Once the signed merger agreement and PIPE is announced, investors in the PIPE will expect that these financial statements be filed publicly to “cleanse” them from holding material non-public information about the future combined company.
+Once the signed merger agreement and PIPE are announced, investors in the PIPE will expect that these financial statements be filed publicly to “cleanse” them from holding material non-public information about the future combined company.
 Target companies should be prepared for this heightened level of disclosure of their future projections and to live with those expectations for some period of time as a public company.
-The (poorly-kept secret) practice of “tamping down” models given to analysts in a traditional IPO doesn’t necessarily work in the SPAC framework.
+The (poorly kept secret) practice of tamping down models given to analysts in a traditional IPO doesn’t necessarily work in the SPAC framework.
+It is also worth noting that there remains a significant amount of uncertainty as to the level of protection provided to the use of projections under US securities laws (see this post on Capital Xchange, Cooley’s capital markets blog), so we encourage companies to carefully build their projections on sound assumptions and think carefully about the manner, timing and context in which they are provided to investors.

 4. Valuation certainty and market risk